Aneurysm in the brainAneurysm - cerebral; Cerebral aneurysm; Aneurysm - intracranial

 - Clipping is done during open brain surgery (craniotomy).

 - Endovascular repair is most often done.
-It usually involves a coil or coiling and stenting.
+It usually involves placing a very small coil and possibly a stent (called "coiling and stenting") into or around the aneurysm.
 This is a less invasive and most common way to treat aneurysms.

 Not all aneurysms need to be treated right away.
 Those that are very small (less than 3 mm) are less likely to break open.